 A performance of Oskar Schlemmer’s choreography, featuring his costume design and musical composition, will premiere at the gallery on Monday 30th September

 I want to create types of humans, not portraits … I want the essence of the space, not interiors. – Oskar Schlemmer, 1929

-The gallery’s first exhibition of the pioneering sculptor, painter, performance artist and costume designer Oskar Schlemmer, a key figure of the Bauhaus and one of the most influential artists of the early 20th century, will centre on on his seminal sculpture Abstrakte Figur, Freiplastik G (1921/23), which preempts the pioneering early 'happenings' the artist developed through unique experimentations in theatre and dance.
-Presented alongside paintings and works on paper, the exhibition will offer insight into Schlemmer's motivations and highlight his lasting influence on the fields of abstraction and figuration, performance art and contemporary dance.
+The gallery’s first exhibition of the pioneering painter, sculptor, performance artist, stage and costume designer Oskar Schlemmer (1888–1943), a key figure of the Bauhaus and one of the most influential artists of the early 20th century, will centre on his seminal sculpture, Abstrakte Figur, Freiplastik G (1921/23).